 This time, instead of collecting your name (or other text), you will obtain a numerical value using the Terminal.
 When you obtain numbers, you can then do something useful with those numbers.
 For instance, you can collect two numbers and add them together - using the Activity Board WX like a calculator.
 Let’s try it:

 - Open a new program and give it a name.
 We used “Add Two Numbers From the Terminal”.

 - Save your program.

-- In the Run menu, click “Load to RAM”.
+- In the Run menu, click Run once (load code to RAM).

-- Another phrase asking for another number will appear.
-Click the terminal after the text and type in another number, then press enter.
+- Another phrase asking for a second number will appear.
+Click the Terminal after the text and type in another number, then press enter.

 How it Works

-When you type into the terminal, your computer sends information back to your Propeller board.
-By using the Terminal receive text blocks, the Propeller microcontroller knows that it is supposed to stop and wait for information to come to it from the computer it is connected to.
+When you type into the Terminal, your computer sends information back to your Propeller board.
+By using the Terminal receive text blocks, the Propeller microcontroller knows that it is supposed to stop and wait for information to come to it from the computer to which it is connected.